 When an application for a school is refused, the parent has a right to appeal to an independent appeal panel.
-Parents are informed of this when they receive their outcome and to lodge an appeal, parents should contact Nottinghamshire or Lincolnshire County Council.
-Further information is available at https://www.nottinghamshire.gov.uk/education/school-admissions/appeal-a-school-admission-decision
+Parents are informed of this when they receive their outcome and to lodge an appeal, parents should contact Nottinghamshire County Council for an appeal to a Nottinghamshire school.
+Further information is available at www.nottinghamshire.gov.uk/education/school-admissions/appeal-a-school-admission-decision